cv-library/cv-library.github.io/_posts/2017-08-03-http-xscookies.md

 	#11 0x0000000000443c59 in perl_run ()
 	#12 0x000000000041cbbb in main ()

-Working on the assumption that the bug is in the local code rather than the C standard library we can see where the bug is likely to be.
-Uri.c line 72 seems to be where the crash is occurring.
+Working on the assumption that the bug is in the local code rather than the C standard library we can see where the bug is likely to be.  <code>Uri.c</code> line 72 seems to be where the crash is occurring.

 That gives us a good idea of where it’s crashing, and in truth we probably could figure out the problem from just looking at that and the source code, but it’s a lot easier to run it live.
 Running it live in gdb gives us better access to explore the state of the program when the problem occurs.